UncleRus/OPWiki/source/user_manual/revo/sensor_calibration.rst

 #.
 Manually Select

 * Go to **Flight Data Tab**
-* Either wait for GPS to goto your Home Location (using GPS Module) or manually Zoom map up to your Location (Manual Select)
+* Either wait for GPS to goto your home location (using GPS Module) or manually zoom map up to your location (Manual Select)
 * Once found, right click on the map and click on **Set the Home Location**

 .. image:: img/home_location.png

-* Enter the Altitude of your Home Location in metres, click **OK**
+* Enter the Altitude of your home location in metres, click **OK**

-.. note:: You can check the Home Location coordinates by going the the **Configuration Tab** - **Attitude/Settings tab**
+.. note:: You can check the home location coordinates by going the the **Configuration Tab** - **Attitude/Settings tab**

 .. image:: img/home_location_settings.png